TPReal/tel-dial/tel-dial/manual.md

 ### Holding down keys
 To press and hold down a key, dial its sequence prefixed with `00`.
 Any key held down in this way will be released after any sequence not prefixed with `00`.
 To hold a key permanently, prefix its sequence with `0000`.
 To release the key, dial its sequence (without the zeros prefix).

 > Example: To execute the keys sequence _Ctrl+(Shift+a, a)_, dial: `0000128001299797128`.

 > Note: Holding down is not available for keys with codes 0, 1 and 2.

-Switching to ASCII mode (even from the same mode) also releases all keys.
+Switching to (or from, or both) ASCII mode also releases all keys.